hrasto/hrasto.github.io/content/posts/001-segmenters-intro.md

                 'label': ('b', 'l')}],
         'label': ('b',)}

-If you wish to skip the intermediate level, you can do so:
+You may wish to to skip the intermediate level:

     for seg in sc.segments(0,2):
         pprint(seg)